 Use the process outline below to map out your packaging adventure!

 No matter which package creation route you choose, manual or ManifoldJS, the first step is registering for a Windows Developer account and reserving the name(s) of your extension.

 Once you've done this, you can either move on to Creating and testing extension packages to learn how AppXs are created and manually package your extension, or go the easier route and jump to Using ManifoldJS to package extensions.

-Once you've reached out to us and have been approved to have your extension in the Windows Store, check out the app submission checklist.
+Once you've reached out to us and have been approved to have your extension in the Microsoft Store, check out the app submission checklist.